 When I got back to the spot the ranger had circled, I slowed down and soon spotted the owl about 40 feet back from the road.
 The field guides all said it usually sits shrike-like at the very top of a tree, so that’s where I’d been looking.
 But when I spotted it, it was about six feet off the ground in a small stand of trees, right at the edge of a small opening.

 I parked and watched and took pictures for the next half hour.
 I was too far away to get a good shot, so in desperation I held the camera up to my telescope.
 What came out wasn’t great, but it was much better than I expected.

 The other birder pulled up behind me for about two minutes, then pulled next to me.
 He rolled down his window and said, “patience pays off,” then left the park.
 (He’d driven around for three and a half hours to look for two minutes …)

 Anyway, the owl didn’t pay much attention to me.
 It frequently swiveled its head around 180°, to look for prey I suspect.
 After five minutes or so, it dropped down, flew a short way, then rose up to land further back in the stand of trees about 25 feet off the ground but still not at the top.
 It looked around some more, preened a bit, then hopped to another branch a few feet away.

 While I was watching the owl, the cell phone rang.
-It was Sally, worrying about whether the Civic had blown up or stranded me somewhere.
+It was my wife, worrying about whether the car had blown up or stranded me somewhere.
 She was much more worried about me making it home than she was excited about me seeing the owl.
 I was frustrated because I wanted to share my excitement with somebody, so I held the cell phone up to my telescope (it isn’t a camera phone), but she wasn’t impressed.

-My Civic was faithful, and I made it back home without problems.
+My car was faithful, and I made it back home without problems.
 I was very glad I’d been a man and made the trip.